karismatic-megafauna/nonote/README.md

 - Would like to write and mutate notes from the command line
 - Reduce the number of apps I have open, a markdown file is fine for me :)
 - Wanted to learn how to write a CLI in node!
-- Really like tracking useless shit about my life #bigdatafail

 ## Who is nonote for?
 Nonote is really useful if you like staying in the terminal and want a place to write